Jollyolfun/Only-the-Recipe/README.md

 This app uses an Express/Node.js backend, a React/Node.js frontend, and also utilizes API calls to OpenAI API to aid in parsing of recipe information.

+This was also launched on AWS, but was later taken down after I gained sufficient practice in it.